Digital Signage Deployment Examples | System Configurations & Infrastructure

 • Minimal infrastructure

-Standardized hardware deployed across multiple sites with centralized content control.
+Standardized systems deployed across multiple sites with centralized management.

 • Scalable architecture